hkzlab/ROsiM/README.md

 I made this out of my personal need of a simple way to quickly test ROM images on boards I repair or hack.
 Often, these boards use big 16bit EPROMs and the projects I found around did not cater to my needs.

+The idea is to use this bare board and then "pods" that attach to the two 40pin header and adapt it to simulate various types of ROMs.

-While I might help you with quick questions, there is NOT going to be hand-holding for this one.
+**WARNING:** While I might help you with quick questions, there is NOT going to be hand-holding for this one.

 ## Board